Download the strategy:

 Creative Medway Compact is at the core of the delivery mechanism.
 The group is responsible for driving the strategic ambition and the overall performance delivery of the strategy.

-It will be a strong advocate for Medway’s culture at a local, regional and national level.
+Creative Medway will be a strong advocate for Medway’s creative and culture sector at a local, regional and national level.

-Creative Medway Working Groups each have a membership made up of experts to develop and deliver on the work strands for each theme of the strategy.
+Creative Medway Task and Finish Groups will each have a membership of specialists, sector representatives and community advocates to develop and deliver on the work strands for each theme of the strategy.

-Creative Medway Congress is a broad group open to all interested in culture in Medway and where culture can be the tool to support the values, vision and ambition expressed in our Cultural Strategy.
+Creative Medway Congress is a broad group open to everyone interested in creativity and culture in Medway, recognising that this is a vital tool to support the values, vision and ambition expressed in our Cultural Strategy.